amitX241/PAN-App/Readme.md

 After running the application, first choose option 1 to Take Input, Then choose option 2 or option 3 to Search or Display All results.

-Then Run the PANMain.java to start the application.

 ## Application Overview